 >> MCData ID

-Editor's note: The support for affiliation status in the group management server of an MC service user logged into multiple UEs is FFS.
+NOTE: The support for affiliation status in the group management server of an MC service user logged into multiple UEs is out of scope of the present document.

 The regroup status of a group in the form of a list of MC service group IDs of the group being regrouped is available in group management server.
 The group management server can subscribe to this information from the MC service server in Table 10.1.5.5.1-1.
 Table 10.1.5.5.2-2 describes the regroup status contained in the group management server.